bigcachemoney/fetchrewards/README.md

-# "I'm not going to name the company's to maintain privacy" Coding Exercise - Android App
+# "I'm not going to name the company to maintain privacy" Coding Exercise - Android App

 ## Overview